anshuraj0904/video-tube/README.md

-     npm i jsonwebtoken # This will be used for authentication. npm i multer # This will be used for uploading files using multipart/form-data(mainly for images/urls/avatars). npm i cloudinary # This will be used for uploading files to cloudinary.
+     npm i jsonwebtoken # This will be used for authentication. npm i multer # This will be used for uploading files using multipart/form-data(mainly for images/urls/avatars). npm i cloudinary # This will be used for uploading files to cloudinary. npm i validator # This will be used for validating the data, right now, we've used it just for the email validation.
 ```